-Urgent Action to halt approved clear cutting within the Argenta-Johnson’s Landing Face near Camp
+Urgent Action to halt imminent clear cutting within the Argenta-Johnson’s Landing Face near Camp

 April 22, 2021 International Earth Day